DreamDevourer/DreamDevourer/README.md

 🦾 Hard Skills: Web design, branding and identity, typography, UI design, UX Design, InDesign, Adobe Suite, Photoshop, Illustrator, Affinity Designer, Affinity Publisher, Adobe Xd, Figma and Python.

-🧝‍♂️ Soft Skills: In my spare time you can catch me playing some jRPGs, FFXV, Overwatch or binge-watching some Linux stuff.
+🧝‍♂️ Soft Skills: In my spare time you can catch me playing some jRPGs (Such as Chrono Trigger, Ni No Kuni and Star Ocean), FFXV, Overwatch or binge-watching some Linux stuff.

 👋 DON'T HESITATE TO ASK FOR HELP!
 If you have a project I can help with, please get in touch.